 Long-term care scenarios

 Unfortunately, these seemingly uncomplicated distinctions become more complicated, especially as the patient’s need for care changes from temporary to long-term.

-For Medicare to pay for care provided in the home, it must be medical care, prescribed by a doctor, and on a part-time basis.
+For original Medicare to pay for care provided in the home, it must be medical care, prescribed by a doctor, and on a part-time basis.
 The individual must also be “confined,” which means they are unable to leave their home without assistance.
 For Medicare Advantage, it is more lenient, but still, a licensed provider needs to recommend the services and deem them medically necessary.
 (This holds true for all supplemental health care benefits to be provided by Medicare Advantage).

-In adult day care, most if not all of the care being provided is considered non-medical – and therefore, Medicare does not pay for it.
+In adult day care, most, if not all of the care being provided is considered non-medical – and therefore, Original Medicare does not pay for it.
 However, there are now adult day health care (ADHC) centers that provide medical care as well as non-medical.
 In these environments, if the care is prescribed and medically necessary, it falls within Medicare’s coverage guidelines.
 In addition, starting in 2019, some Medicare Advantage plans may cover adult day care under the new supplemental health care benefits.

-The same applies to assisted living communities which have, over time, increasingly offered medical services.
+The same applies to assisted living communities, which have, over time, increasingly offered medical services.
 Original Medicare, and most likely, Medicare Advantage, will pay for those services, but not for the costs of room and board.